makozi/Gatsby-Resources/README.md

 <hr>

-Found an awesome blog, video, talk, tutorial etc that's not on this list?.
+Found an awesome video, talk, tutorial,or site built with Gatsby etc that's not on this list?.
 Notify me or send a PR.